Characteristic functions of measures on geometric rough paths: Signatures of paths

 We note the strict inclusions $G\Omega_p(\R^d) \subset WG\Omega_p(\R^d) \subset G\Omega_{p'}(\R^d)$ for any $p' > p$ (\cite{FrizVictoir10} Section~8.5), and thus $WS_p(\R^d) \subset S_{p'}(\R^d)$, where $WS_p(\R^d) = \{\Lyons(\x)_{0,T} \mid \x \in WG\Omega_p(\R^d)\}$.
 Thus all results stated for the sets $S_p(\R^d)$ have analogous versions for the sets $WS_p(\R^d)$.

 \begin{proposition} Let $p \geq 1$.
 Then $S_p(\R^d)$ is $\sigma$-compact in $G(\R^d)$.
 In particular, $S_p(\R^d)$ is a Borel set of $G(\R^d)$. \end{proposition}

-For the proof, we recall the $p$-variation metric $d_p$ on $\Omega_p(V)$ under which $(\Omega_p(V), d_p)$ is a complete metric space with a coarser topology than the $p$-variation topology, but for which convergence of a sequence in $d_p$ implies the existence of a subsequence which converges in the $p$-variation topology (\cite{LyonsQian02} Proposition~3.3.3).
+For the proof, we recall the (homogeneous) $p$-variation metric $d_{\pvar}$ on $\Omega_p(\R^d)$ under which $(\Omega_p(\R^d), d_{\pvar})$ is a complete metric space with a coarser topology than the $p$-variation topology, but for which convergence of a sequence in $d_{\pvar}$ implies the existence of a subsequence which converges in the $p$-variation topology (see \cite{FrizVictoir10} Section~8, \cite{LyonsQian02} Proposition~3.3.3, but note the differing notations for homogeneous and inhomogeneous metrics in the two texts; we use the notation of~\cite{FrizVictoir10}).

 \begin{proof} For $r > 0$, consider the set $B_p^r = \{\x \in G\Omega_p(\R^d) \mid \norm{\x}_{\pvar;[0,T]} \leq r\}$.
-For every $\x \in B_p^r$ there exists a suitable reparametrization $\y \in B_p^r$ for which $\norm{\x}_{\pvar;[0,T]} = \norm{\y}_{\pvar;[0,T]}$, $S(\x)_{0,T} = S(\y)_{0,T}$, and $t \mapsto \y_{0,t}$ is $(1/p)$-H{\"o}lder continuous with H{\"o}lder coefficient depending only on $r$ and $p$.
+For every $\x \in B_p^r$ there exists a suitable reparametrization $\y \in B_p^r$ for which $\norm{\x}_{\pvar;[0,T]} = \norm{\y}_{\pvar;[0,T]}$, $\Lyons(\x)_{0,T} = \Lyons(\y)_{0,T}$, and $t \mapsto \y_{0,t}$ is $(1/p)$-H{\"o}lder continuous with H{\"o}lder coefficient depending only on $r$ and $p$.
 Let $C_p^r \subset B_p^r$ be the set of all such reparametrizations.

 Let $p' > p$ be such that $\floor {p'} = \floor p$.
-It follows from an interpolation estimate and the Arzel{\`a}-Ascoli theorem (\cite{FrizVictoir10} Lemma~5.12, Proposition~8.17) that $C_p^r$ is compact in $(G\Omega_{p'}(\R^d), d_{p'})$ and thus sequentially compact in $G\Omega_{p'}(\R^d)$ under the $p'$-variation topology.
+It follows from an interpolation estimate and the Arzel{\`a}-Ascoli theorem (\cite{FrizVictoir10} Lemma~5.12, Proposition~8.17) that $C_p^r$ is compact in $(G\Omega_{p'}(\R^d), d_{\pprimevar})$ and thus sequentially compact in $G\Omega_{p'}(\R^d)$ under the $p'$-variation topology.

 Since $\II^{p'}_{[0,T]} : G\Omega_{p'}(\R^d) \mapsto S_{p'}(\R^d)$ is continuous by Corollary~\ref{cor_contD1}, and $\II^{p'}_{[0,T]}(C_p^r) = \II^{p'}_{[0,T]}(B_p^r)$, it follows that $\II^{p'}_{[0,T]}(B_p^r)$ is sequentially compact in $S_{p'}(\R^d)$, and thus compact.
 Since $S_p(\R^d) = \bigcup_{r\geq 1} \II^{p'}_{[0,T]} (B_p^r)$, it follows that $S_p(\R^d)$ is $\sigma$-compact in $G(\R^d)$. \end{proof}